sus-tainer/sus-tainer.github.io/index.md

 **_In progress_**

 We are interested in your experience using Sustainer!
 A form will soon be created to list any suggestions on improving the app.

+"The website is neat and simple to look at.
+I wouldn't mind using this at events." - **_Anonymous_**

+"There's a lot of empty space in parts of the site.
+I think it would be better to fill it up with more information or designs." - **_Anonymous_**

 <!--